vatlnetwork/vatnet-rdp/README.md

-# Download rdp-client.zip, extract, and open rdp.html
+# Download rdp-client.zip by clicking on it and clicking "view raw", extract, and open rdp.html